liv-io/ansible-roles-blockchain/README.md

 ### Support

-The Ansible roles support the following operating systems:
+The following operating systems are supported:
-* CentOS 7
-* CentOS 8
+* Debian 10

 ### Dependencies